 By contrast, BMW recommends that owners have the pollen filter changed every time their car requires an engine oil change.
 The timing of this varies according to how the vehicle is being used, as modern BMWs feature variable servicing intervals.

-Some models have been designed to be easily accessible, with the filter hidden behind the glove box.
+Your car air filter may be hidden behind the glove box.
 Depress a couple of catches and the glove box drops out of the way, revealing the filter.
 It should slide out on a tray and can be removed and replaced using just your hands.
-However, some cars have them hidden away in the engine bay.
+However, it could also be hidden away in the engine bay.
 Tools are then required to get at them.
 In this case, any local garage will be able to remove and replace the part for you.